turniphead/WhosThatPokemon/README.txt

 end screen
-	made a screen when you name all pokemon that displays congratuations textbox is uneditable until you restart the game
+	made a screen when you name all pokemon that displays congratuations textbox is uneditable until you restart the game next button
+	skip to next pokemon
+	return focus to textbox
+unclickable button method
+	returns focus to textbox, when clicking a button that does nothing. now all buttons return focus to textbox